Shai Hermesh: Biography

-Born in Tel Aviv in 1944, Hermesh spent his military service in the Nahal and the paratroop brigade.
+Born in Tel Aviv in 1944, he attended Tichon Hadash high school in Tel Aviv.
+Hermesh spent his military service in the Nahal and the paratroop brigade.
 With the conclusion of his military service in 1965, he became a member of kibbutz Kfar Aza, situated on the Gaza Strip border.
 A year later, in the Six-Day War, Hermesh served as a combat soldier in the paratroop brigade, under the command of colonel Motta Gur in the battle to capture Jerusalem.

 From 1967 to 1972 Hermesh studied economics and sociology at the Hebrew University of Jerusalem, gaining a BA, and later acquired an MBA from the same university.
 During his studies, he was community manager in his kibbutz as well as a member of the United Kibbutz Movement secretariat.

 In the Yom Kippur War in 1973, Hermesh was a combat soldier in the paratroop force that crossed the Suez Canal under the command of General Ariel Sharon.
 After the conflict, Hermesh served as the economics manager of Kfar Aza for three years, followed by another five years as the finance director of Kafrit, a company producing raw material for the plastics industry.
 At the end of his term of office, he embarked on studies towards a doctorate in the history of the Jewish People in the modern era.

 In 1987, after two years during which he was responsible for growing and marketing agricultural produce for export from the Negev farms, Hermesh was elected mayor of the Sha'ar HaNegev Regional Council, a position which he retained until 2003.
 During his time as mayor the council won the Gold Prize for excellence in financial management for six consecutive years, which led to him being given the Knight of Quality Government Award.
 Hermesh also held the position of Chairman of the Executive Committee of Sapir Academic College in Sderot.
 At the same time, he served as a member of the forum of the Broadcasting National Authority and on the National Parks authority, as well as helping to establish Ibim, a new village in the Negev for students during the post–1990 mass immigration from the Former Soviet Union.